LauriHursti/visions-datasets/README.md

     <img src="readme_imgs/names44.png" height="150"/>
 </a>

-Images of card names were used to train the recognition neural network.
-The images are color images with height 32px and varying width.
+Images of card names were used to train the text recognition network.
+The images are color images with height 32 and varying width.
 The ground truth is included in the file name e.g. ``Black_Lotus_1.jpg``.
 The number at the end of the file name separates variations of the same name from each other.

 The dataset is split in three parts with different maximum lengths for the content.
-The first set has names and starts of names that have maximum 10 characters.
+The first set has starts of names that have maximum 10 characters.
 The other two are similar datasets for 20 and 44 characters.
 There's 25 685 images in the 10 character set, 85 380 in the 20 character set and 88 365 in the 44 character set.

 Samples from each set can be seen in ``samples/names_10``, ``samples/names_20`` and ``samples/names_44``.